Leda: The Fantastic Adventure of Yohko: Release

 An English release of the film was acquired by The Right Stuf International in February 1997.
 It was officially released in North America on both subbed and dubbed VHS formats in May 1997.
 The OVA was republished on November 27, 2000 The company has yet to release the OVA on DVD in the region.

+Proposed sequel

+Following the success of this film, plans were made to produce a second film, Genmu Senki Reda II (幻夢戦記レダII).
+Both Toho, a Japanese entertainment company along with King Records, a Japanese record company were both brought on board to do the film's music with Toho announcing the soundtrack in the form of an image single and an image album of the theme song "Yume no Maze" (Maze of Dreams in English) with the announcement "To be released in theaters in the summer of 1986" in promotion of the film.

+However, due to the bankruptcy of Kaname Productions, the production has been placed on indefinite hold as there is no official word of its cancellation with only the main theme being finished.